 None of the Pangral could beat Lazerai when it ccame to interpreting Aux’s visions, due in part to her Earthmagery and also in part to her training.
 No less than the Seeress herself trained her, in the early days after the Congress, while the Pangral Secondborn still slept.

-The Pangral had many Earthmages, always with some minor power relating to prescience and prophesy, more of them in fact than they had channelers, which made them unique among the Elder Races, but they weren’t powerful sorcerers.
-Harnor had been stingy with them.
+The Pangral had many Earthmages, always with some minor power relating to prescience and prophesy, more of them in fact than they had channelers, making them similar to the Forge Folk.
+They weren’t powerful sorcerers, thanks to Harnor’s stinginess in the Pool of Life.